uBit.display¶

 Parameters

-delay - The time to delay between each update of the display, in milliseconds.
+Imageimageintdelay - The time to delay between each update of the display, in milliseconds.intstride - The number of pixels to shift by in each update.

 Returns